ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 Here, we make use of a library called _EnhancedVolcano_ which is available through [Bioconductor](http://bioconductor.org/packages/release/bioc/html/EnhancedVolcano.html) and described extensively on its [own GitHub page](https://github.com/kevinblighe/EnhancedVolcano).

-We can build this plot step-by-step together.
+We can build this plot rapidly without much customization.
 ~~~
 # load the library if not done yet
 library("EnhancedVolcano")